Rail transport in Malaysia

 Rail transport in Malaysia has evolved significantly since its inception in the late 19th century, reflecting the country's economic growth and modernization.

 The development of Malaysia's railways, from the first tracks laid for transporting tin to the extensive network that exists today, mirrors the broader social and economic transformations that have shaped the nation.
 This narrative explores the key milestones in the history of Malaysian rail transport, consists of primarily of passenger and freight shipments along an integrated rail network.
-Keretapi Tanah Melayu (KTM), a Government-owned company under the ownership of the Minister of Finance (Incorporated) (Malaysia) of the Government of Malaysia, operates Malaysia's national railway system.
-It is the primary operator of rail operations throughout the country including inter-city rail and commuter/suburban rail in major metro.
+Keretapi Tanah Melayu (KTM), a Government-owned company under the ownership of the Minister of Finance (Incorporated) of the Government of Malaysia, operates Malaysia's national railway system.
+It is the primary operator of rail operations throughout the country including inter-city rail and commuter/suburban rail in major metropolitan areas.

 The urban transit systems operated by independent bodies constituted for the purpose of the respective operations such as light rapid transit (LRT), mass rapid transit (MRT) and only-functioning monorail.

-There is only-functioning airport rail link systems linking Kuala Lumpur with the Kuala Lumpur International Airport (KLIA), while the Penang Hill Railway is the only operational funicular system in the country.
+There is only one functioning airport rail link system, which links Kuala Lumpur, Malaysia's capital city with the Kuala Lumpur International Airport (KLIA), while the Penang Hill Railway is the only operational funicular system in the country.
 Private owned rails exist in few places, mostly used to connect freight to the integrated rail network.

-The railway network covers most of the 11 states in Peninsular Malaysia and in East Malaysia, only the state of Sabah has railways network. the railway network in Sabah operate by Sabah State Railway.
-The Malaysia rail network is also connected to the Thai railway network in the north.
+The railway network covers most of the 11 states in Peninsular Malaysia, with the exception of Terengganu.
+In East Malaysia, only the state of Sabah has a rail network, which is operated by Sabah State Railway.
+The Malaysian rail network is also connected to the State Railway of Thailand network in the north.
 If the Burma Railway is rebuilt, services to Myanmar, India, and China could be initiated.

 History

 The birth of railways (1885-1891)

-Rail transport in Malaysia began with the first railway line operated in 1885, connecting Taiping to Port Weld (now known as Kuala Sepetang).
+Rail transport in Malaysia began with the first railway line operated in 1885, connecting to Port Weld (now known as Kuala Sepetang).
 This 13.5-kilometer line was developed to transport tin from the mines in Taiping, one of the world's most important tin mining areas at the time, to the port for export.
 The success of this initial line laid the groundwork for the expansion of rail transport in Malaya.

 In 1886, the line was extended to connect the tin-rich area of Larut, further boosting the region's economy by providing an efficient means of transporting tin to the port.
 The early railways were primarily driven by the needs of the tin mining industry, which was the backbone of Malaya's economy in the late 19th century.